ramate-io/oac/README.md

 - [`oguide`](./oguide/): OAC Guides (OGUIDE) are guides or summaries of OAC.
 - [`opre`](./opre/): OAC Presentations (OPRE) are presentations about OAC.
 - [`odemo`](./odemo/): OAC Demonstrations (ODEMO) are selected demonstrations and/or projects built with OAC.

+### Docs
+The [`./docs`](/docs/) directory contains documentation for advanced maintenance of this repository.
+It describes things like pre-commit hooks and GitHub workflows.

 <!--OAC FOOTER: DO NOT REMOVE THIS LINE-->
 ---